deeplearning4j/deeplearning4j/examples-tour.md

 # Custom Loss Functions and Layers

-Need to add a Loss Functions that is not yet available prebuilt?
+Do you need to add a Loss Function that is not available or prebuilt yet?
 Check out these examples.

 ### CustomLossExample.java